 Pluralism refers to a society, system of government, or organization that has different groups that keep their identities while existing with other groups or a more dominant group.
-Rather than just one group, subgroup, or culture dictating how things go, pluralism recognizes a larger number of competing interest groups that share the power.
+Rather than just one group, subgroup or culture dictating how things go, pluralism recognizes a larger number of competing interest groups that share the power.
 Pluralism serves as a model of democracy, where different groups can voice their opinions and ideas.
 Expand your knowledge by exploring some pluralist democracy examples, as well as other illustrations of pluralism.

 - JoAnne's parents are from Lebanon, and though JoAnne has grown up in the United States, she embraces her Lebanese roots.
 She has lived in Lebanon and often cooks traditional Lebanese meals.